Gabrielle Union doesn't do passive.

-Her cool girl chill remained through the lead up to their vows.
-Just 10 days after their engagement, news broke that Wade had fathered a child with longtime pal Aja Metoyer.
+Her cool girl chill remained through the lead up to their vows, even when just 10 days after their engagement, news broke that Wade had fathered a child with longtime pal Aja Metoyer.
 Fans were aghast, but Wade calmly confirmed the recent arrival of Xavier in a press conference, calling him "a blessing."
 And that was that.
 Because of course Union knew.
 One of the tenets of their relationship, she told Glamour, is honesty: "I believe in full disclosure.
 No weird secrets.
 Let the chips fall where they may."

-Joking to Us Weekly that he'd become a "groomzilla," she revealed that when the athlete realized she was trying to turn their June 2014 affair at Miami's Chateau Artisan "into a frat party with k-cups and beer pong," he took over.
+Joking to Us Weekly that Wade had become a "groomzilla," Union revealed that when the athlete realized she was trying to turn their August 2014 affair at Miami's Chateau Artisan "into a frat party with k-cups and beer pong," he took over.
 "He really Kanye'd himself and really doubled down, and it's his princess day and I'm just along for the ride."

 Really all she did to prep, she told Vegas magazine, was to attend a wine tasting and pick out two Dennis Basso gowns.
 "That's the joy of getting married to a man who loves clothes and wardrobe changes: You can have more than one dress."

-And while flouncy white dresses are great and all, Union said she was more concerned with what would come after they tied the knot.
+And while flouncy white gowns are great and all, Union said she was more concerned with what would come after they tied the knot.

 To that end, says Union, both she and Wade make affection a priority.
 "Dwyane generally gets up before I do to go to the gym, and he's never left without kissing me and telling me he loves me," the New York & Co. designer told Glamour.
 "As for me, I am complimentary to the point where I am almost a little Chester the Molester-y.
 I think he's delicious.
 Watching him get out of the shower never gets old."